biehla/macrover/phase diagrams.md

 - red (middle) is solid & liquid
 - green is fully solid (bottom)

-- alloys do not have a melting point -- they have a melting range
+- alloys do not have a melting point -- they have a melting